kannan-ravi/Data-Science/README.md

 # Data-Science

-##Introduction
+## Introduction

+In this repository, you can get
+* My data science tutorial,
-In this repository, you can get my data science tutorial and data science project that I have done.
+* Data science project that I have done.
+* My Data Science Course Material
+* My Data Science Pathway

+All of them will be updated one by one.